-- 1. Be knowledgeable about current standards in his or her field and ABET Criteria and policies and procedures - 2.
+- Be knowledgeable about current standards in his or her field and ABET Criteria and policies and procedures - 2.
 Have strong oral and written communication skills - 3.
 Be professional in appearance and actions - 4.
 Listen well, be open-minded and fair, and communicate clearly with the team - 5.
 Be a team player - 6.
-Do his or her part in completing required documents in a timely, complete manner
+Do their part in completing required documents in a timely, complete manner